dev1virtuoso/eliza-ctss/README.md

 ## Development tips

-* CTSS has no concept of exit status, so if there is an error in compiling or in the runcom file it will keep going.
+* If you change any files, look through the runcom output to spot any errors when compiling.
 I've added comments in the runcom file to show what is expected.
 * If a compile fails, it will *not* print `LENGTH xxx`.
 Look in the associated listing file (eg `ELIZA BCD`) for more details.
 * FAP errors are cryptic 1 or 2 letter codes.
 See the [FAP